MichaelBarney/AoG_PrivacyPolicy/English.md

 I may update our Privacy Policy periodically.
 Therefore, it is recommended to review this page periodically to check for changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.

-This policy takes effect on {today's date}
+This policy takes effect on {Today's Date}

 ** Contact Us **

-If you have any questions or suggestions regarding my Privacy Policy, please do not hesitate to contact me at {contact email}.
+If you have any questions or suggestions regarding my Privacy Policy, please do not hesitate to contact me at {Contact Email}.